 Online Music Editor Megan Frost reviews Jadu Heart’s latest album

-Such imprecision of genres can result in unintentionally masking the identity of an artist.
 Jadu Heart’s Melt Away is a wool-gathering of psychedelic-funk, folk, chillwave, and acoustic.
-Yet, the masked duo intentionally elude their own identity – often appearing in this demeanour within their own image and their own prodigious sounds.
-It’s not necessarily about concealing their identity, it’s using alter egos to explore their potential, in terms of genre.
-In particular, this album places self-mythology within a virtual scope.
-The track ‘Zorah Come Home’ takes the aquatic Zora clan within The Legend of Zelda game series.
-With its own aquatic sound effects and synthesisers slotted within sections, the album aligns with a virtual, open-world: one borderless and of “deeper space and time”.
+Such a broad range of genres can sometimes mask the true stylistic identity of an artist: if an artist uses so many styles then it can be difficult to work out their style.
+However, the masked duo Jadu Heart intentionally elude their own identity; they often appear masked, particularly within their image and sounds.
+It’s not necessarily about concealing their identity, it’s using alter egos to explore their potential in terms of genre.
+For instance, the track ‘Zorah Come Home’ takes the aquatic Zora clan within The Legend of Zelda game series.
+With its own aquatic sound effects and synthesisers slotted within sections, the album aligns with a virtual, open-world.

 The tracks are explorative within this world, not forgetting Jadu Heart are relatively upcoming.
 ‘The Cure’ scatters harmonic-scale ukulele chords over beats rummaging through jungles and “Pathways/Long lasting”.
-It later takes an action-adventure stumble upon a bridge – a different passage sieving the tune’s daintiness to low-pitched auto-tuned vocals.
-It’s like dew dropped from branches – transposed to something a little monstrous and unfitting, but nevertheless the piece itself is still an energetic-surge.
 Also with jungle-like beats is ‘Euphoria’; with sludgy synthesisers, this one is a much slower exploration – particularly with its spoken-narrative on walking through a forest.

 Indulgently mellow and rich in dissonant harmonies